microsoft/hlsl-specs/proposals/0035-linalg-matrix.md

 This operation may be called in divergent control flow when loading a thread scope matrix, and must be called in uniform control flow when loading a wave scope matrix.

+This operation permits loads from `RowMajor`, `ColumMajor` and `Optimal` layouts for Thread scope matrices, with an option to traspose the matrix by setting the `Layout` parameter to `MulOptimalTranspose` or `OuterProductOptimalTranspose`.
+Not all component types support transposing, it is implementation specific.
+Applications need to query the driver to determine if a matrix transpose is supported.

 For the `Load` operations on `[RW]ByteAddressBuffers`, the `Stride` argument represents the row or column stride in bytes.
 For the `Load` operations on